FischermanCH/net-alarm/README.md

     - automatic import of latest : net-alarm/data/arpwatch/arpwatch_YYDDMM file,
         - compare and import if needed to net-alarm/data/arp_data.csv
     - present result in sortable table
-        - table is sorted by IP on load
+        - table is sorted by IP on load (featrure lost, due codding)
         - table / hostname is editable, changes saved on "change focus" to net-alarm/data/arp_data.csv
         - adding column for "known" MAC addresses, clickable "Yes / No" with additional colum entry in net-alarm/data/arp_data.csv
-            - still need some adjustement as its only visible if page reload
+            - if "No" is selected, whole row is red
+        - all column's are sortable by click on the title

 - CSS file generation to support themes in the future ;-)

 ---

 **Thing's to do :**
 GENERIC
+- think about adding more detection sources as arpwatch alone seenms not to be enough
+    - p0f
+    - netdiscover
 - ...
-- ...
 ARP
 - generate arpwatch configure and start page
-- replace "edit actual arp-file" with arpwatch-config and use "show actual arp-file" as main arp-show and manipulate page TCP
 - ....
 - ....